-Common Pocket Knives/Box Cutters
+Common Pocket Knives/Box Cutters/Razor Blades

 A common pocket knife is defined as a pocket knife with a blade no longer than 3 3⁄4 inches long.
-While a common pocket knife or a box cutter is not considered a weapon for purposes of expulsion unless used as such, it is not permissible for a student to possess these items on a school campus, at a school-sponsored activity, or on school transportation.
-Any student found to be in possession of a common pocket knife or box cutter which is NOT displayed or coupled with threat, intimidation, and/or reasonable suspicion for use is subject to the following disciplinary action:
+While a common pocket knife, or a razor blade is not considered a weapon for purposes of expulsion unless used as such, it is not permissible for a student to possess these items on a school campus, at a school-sponsored activity, or on school transportation.
+Any student found to be in possession of a common pocket knife, or box cutter or razor blade which is NOT displayed or coupled with threat, intimidation, and/or reasonable suspicion for use is subject to the following disciplinary action:

-1. Out-of-school suspension for up to ten (10) days.
+- 1. Out-of-school suspension for up to ten (10) days.
 Parent/guardian will be notified in accordance with appropriate procedures.
-The appropriate law enforcement agency will be notified.
+The appropriate law enforcement agency will by notified. - 2.
+If possession is coupled with evidence or suspicion of use for self harm, the student will be suspended for up to ten (10) days.
+A threat assessment will be initiated and completed prior to consideration of returning to a school campus.